 Earlier in my professional career, I had a serious undertone to my working style.
 I was too uptight and often too businesslike when a good laugh would have been better.
-I was inconsistently funny in some situations, and attempted to be funny in other times when it was not appropriate.
-I knew when a laugh was needed, but attempted too hard to make it happen.
+I was inconsistently funny in some situations and attempted to be funny at other times when it was not appropriate.
+I knew when a laugh was needed but attempted too hard to make it happen.

 I have found, early on, through Toastmasters, and by observing fellow colleagues who could effectively work a meeting with well-timed humor, that it is a communication tool.
 If I worked hard enough on my speeches and presentations, and consciously applied humor, I could have a more positive influence on the people around me since they remained engaged.
 I may never be considered a comedian, but I was starting to pick up that humorous communication is a learned trait and must be honed.
 Humorous communication is about timing and delivery, and about how to effectively use the tool.
 I still had work to do on my humorous side, but I saw the value.